Linear response for spiking neuronal networks with unbounded memory

 where the exponent $^{(1)}$ recalls that we consider a first-order effect of the stimulus $S$, that is, the stimulus is weak enough so that higher order terms in the Volterra expansion can be neglected.
 This is an example of linear response: the variation in the rate is proportional to the stimulus.
 Here, $K$ is a convolution kernel constrained by the underlying network dynamics.
 For example, in sensory neurons, where $S$ and $K$ are functions of space and time, the convolution \eqref{eq:LinearResponseRate} takes the explicit form:

 where $K$ decays sufficiently fast at infinity (in space and time) to ensure that the integral is well defined. $K$ mimics the receptive field (RF) of the neuron.

-In general, the response of spiking neuronal networks to a time dependent stimulus does not only affect rates, it has also an impact on higher order correlations between neurons, because neurons are connected.
+In general, the response of spiking neuronal networks to a time dependent stimulus does not only affect rates, it also has an impact on higher order correlations between neurons, because neurons are connected.
 This situation is sketched in Fig. \ref{Fig:StimulusResponse}.

-In particular, sensory neurons convey collectively to the brain information about external stimuli using correlated spike patterns resulting from the conjunction of stimulus influence, intrinsic neurons dynamics and neurons interactions via synapses \cite{schneidman-berry-etal:06,tkacik-marre-etal:13,pillow-paninski-etal:05, vasquez-palacios-etal:12,cofre-cessac:14}.
+In particular, sensory neurons collectively convey to the brain information about external stimuli using correlated spike patterns resulting from the conjunction of stimulus influence, intrinsic neurons dynamics and neurons interactions via synapses \cite{schneidman-berry-etal:06,tkacik-marre-etal:13,pillow-paninski-etal:05, vasquez-palacios-etal:12,cofre-cessac:14}.
 This correlated firing has been linked to stimulus encoding \cite{deCharms:96}, stimulus discrimination \cite{alonso:96,marre-etal:15} and to intrinsic properties of the network which remain in absence of stimulus \cite{tsodyks-etal:99}.
 However, disentangling the biophysical origins of the correlations observed in spiking data is still a central and difficult problem in neuroscience \cite{dayan-abbott:01,gerstner-kistler:02,rieke-etal:96}.
 As a consequence, correlations in spiking neuronal networks have attracted a considerable amount of attention in the last years, from experimental data analysis perspectives \cite{schneidman-berry-etal:06, nirenberg-latham:03,pillow-paninski-etal:05,vasquez-palacios-etal:12} as well as from the theoretical modeling viewpoint \cite{abbott-dayan:99, sompolinsky-etal:01, brunel-hakim:99,trousdale:12, lindner:05, ostojic-etal:09b}.